ViaScientific/vfdocs/docs/ViaFoundry/data/data-guide.md

-# Getting Your Data on Via Foundry
+# Data Guide

-Welcome to the "Data Guide" section!
-This is your go-to resource for learning how to efficiently connect and manage your data with Via Foundry.
-Whether you're integrating data from external sources or uploading local datasets, we've got you covered.
+The Data Guide is your go-to resource for learning how to efficiently connect and manage your data with Via Foundry.
+Whether you're integrating data from external sources or uploading local datasets, Via Foundry has you covered.
 In this section, we'll walk you through the various features and methods Via Foundry offers for seamless data integration.

 ## Connect to your Data in the Cloud

+### Integrate your Cloud with Foundry xCloud

+With Foundry [xCloud](https://www.viascientific.com/products/), deploying Via Foundry in your AWS or GCP account has never been easier.
+Leveraging xCloud, you can set up Via Foundry in your existing cloud environment.
+This setup allows you to maintain your cloud infrastructure in AWS and Google Cloud while taking advantage of the the robust, feature-rich Via Foundry experience .

+Want to get started with Foundry xCloud?
+Reach out to our support team at <support@viascientific.com>, and we'll get you started.

-### Connect your storage with Foundry xCloud
+### Connect your Cloud with Foundry vCloud

-Foundry [xCloud](https://www.viascientific.com/products/) enables your cloud storage available in Via Foundry. [xCloud](https://www.viascientific.com/products/) allows organizations and labs to integrate Foundry with their existing cloud infrastructure.
+For users seeking greater control of data management we allow you connect your private S3 or Google bucket to Via Foundry [vCloud](https://www.viascientific.com/products/) product.
 Reach out to support to get started, `support@viascientific.com`.

-### Connect your Amazon S3 Bucket directly to Foundry

-For users seeking greater control of data management we allow connect your private S3 bucket to Via Foundry [vCloud](https://www.viascientific.com/products/) product.
-Reach out to support to get started, `support@viascientific.com`.

-## Upload to our bucket from the CLI using `aws cli`
+## Upload from your computer

-### Prerequisites:
+### Prerequisites

 Install AWS CLI following the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).

+### Using CLI using `aws cli`

-### Step-by-Step Instructions:
+#### Step-by-Step Instructions:

 1. **Contact Support**:
      * Before you begin, contact Via Scientific support at `support@viascientific.com` to obtain: